 Validation engineers who work full time usually receive benefits.
 Typical benefits include sick leave, paid vacation, and health insurance.
 Some employers also provide a retirement plan.

-The number of validation engineers employed in Hawaii and nationally is not available.
+Specific information about the number of validation engineersin Hawaii and nationally is not available.

 - Engineering firms

 - Federal, state, and local government agencies

 In Hawaii, outlook information is not available specifically for validation engineers.
 However, they are included in a larger group of "engineers, all other."
 Little change in employment is expected for workers in this group through 2018.

 Nationally, employment of workers in this group is expected to grow slower than average through 2018.

 Much of the job growth for validation engineers will be due to the growing green sector of the economy.
 Validation engineers will be needed to help make manufacturing more efficient.
 They will also be needed to help design and test new green technology.
 Opportunities will be best for engineers with strong mechanical, computing, and communication skills.

 Job openings will occur each year as workers leave this occupation or retire.